Ashraf840/Angular-101/src/ts_setup_for_projects_manually_12/README.md

+# How to setup TypeScript for project manually
 1. Initiate 'tsconfig.json' file initially for a project.
 > tsc --init
 2. Create an html file (index.html) in the root directory.